Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Simulation study

 \subsection{Optimization in \texttt{R}}

-To optimize the likelihoods we use \texttt{R} package \texttt{torch} \citep{Torch}, which uses automatic differentiation (AD) instead of the traditional finite differentiation used in \texttt{optim}.
+To optimize the objective functions we use the \texttt{R} package \texttt{torch} \citep{Torch}, which uses AD instead of the traditional finite differentiation used in \texttt{optim}.
 The two main advantages of AD are precision and speed.
-Finite differentiation is subject to floating point precision errors and is slow in high dimensions \citep{AD}, whereas AD is exact and fast and can be used in numerous applications, such as MLE or training neural networks.
+Finite differentiation is subject to floating point precision errors and is slow in high dimensions \citep{AD}.
+Conversely, AD is exact and fast and thus used in numerous applications, such as MLE or training neural networks.

-We tried all optimizers available in the \texttt{torch} package and decided to use the resilient backpropagation algorithm \texttt{optim\_rprop} based on \citet{rprop}.
+We tried all available optimizers in the \texttt{torch} package and chose the resilient backpropagation algorithm \texttt{optim\_rprop} based on \citet{rprop}.
 It performed faster than the rest and was more precise in finding the global minimum.
 We used the default hyperparameters and set the optimization iterations to 200.
-We chose the precision of $10^{-5}$ between the updated and old parameters as the stopping criteria.
-For starting values, we used a vector of the same value of $0.1$.
-Additionally, we added a \texttt{nnf\_softplus} function to the optimizer to ensure that all estimated parameters are positive.
-All estimators converged after approximately 80 iterations.
+We chose the precision of $10^{-5}$ between the updated and {the} parameters {from the previous iteration} as the convergence criteria.
+For starting values, we used {$(0.1, 0.1, 0.1, 0.1, 0.1, 0.1)$}.
+All estimators except HE converged after approximately 80 iterations.
+The HE estimator only converged with the smallest time step, $h = 0.005$, achieving convergence in $43\% - 72\%$ of cases across various sample sizes $N$.
+This probably occurs due to a polynomial approximation of the likelihood that can be unstable at the boundaries, especially for larger $h$.
+Incorporating higher-order approximations and adding constraints in the optimization step might improve performance.
+For further analysis, see the Supplementary Material \ref{sec:Appendix}.